moshekatz/moshekatz.dev/public/optimize-your-codebase-for-llms/index.md

 They promote APIs that are [optimized for change](https://overreacted.io/optimized-for-change/).

-### Dataloader
+### dataloader

 [dataloader](https://github.com/graphql/dataloader) keeps our data fetching layer performant via batching and caching requests, removing the need to constantly ask "Is someone else fetching this in another place already?".

-Once again, an API that allows us to simplify our code by placing logic as close as possible to its usage - without the trade-offs of duplicating requests or complicating our logic.
+Once again, an API that allows us to simplify our code by placing logic as close as possible to its usage.

 I truly urge you to read the [article](https://sophiebits.com/2020/01/01/fast-maintainable-db-patterns) by Sophie I also shared above, that explains how it can make your app code faster and more maintainable.